ArtShp/GraphMaster/README.md

 ## Example
 Project has an example, that user can import and play with.

-## Programmer's description:
+## Programmer's description
 Used module is PySide6.

+Program (classes) structure:

+App - (QApplication) \
+MainWindow - (QMainWindow) \
+|---- View - (QGraphicsView) \
-Scene for drawing graph - QGraphicsScene.
+  |---- Scene - (QGraphicsScene) \
-Created own classes for buttons, nodes, edges, graph.
+|---- Graph - (Graph)

+Description:
+- App - application object.
+- MainWindow - application's main window object.
+Consists of the graph view, mode buttons and file menu.
+- View - object to display the scene.
+- Scene - working area object.
+There the graph is drawn.
+All items - QNodes or QEdges, that are described by their position on the screen.
-Class Graph stores all nodes and edges and manages work with them.
+- Graph - graph object.
+Stores all nodes, edges and manages work with them.
+Used for encoding/decoding graph to/from JSON format.
+Ties edges with their nodes (by id).

 ## Roadmap
 - Creation of oriented graphs